Mutable Principal

 then:

-message: "Write operations require operator or admin role."Before the human approval step, the agent has role: "analyst" and write tools are denied.
-After set_principal(Principal(role="operator")), the same contracts allow writes through.
+message: "Write operations require operator or admin role."Before the human approval step, the agent has role: "analyst" and write tools are blocked.
+After set_principal(Principal(role="operator")), the same rulesets allow writes through.

 Audit trail

 Every AuditEvent includes the principal that was active at the time of the tool call.
-When the principal changes mid-session, the audit trail reflects the transition:
+When the principal changes mid-session, the decision log reflects the transition:

 {"tool_name": "read_file", "principal": {"role": "analyst"}, "action": "call_allowed"}